VincentBrodin/whale/README.md

 Whether you're building a CLI tool, a setup wizard, or an interactive script, **whale** helps you keep the interface user-friendly—without cluttering your codebase.

 > ⚠️ Note: Currently, whale is deeply tested on Unix-based systems (Linux and macOS).
 Full Windows support is planned and will be available soon.
+(This does not mean that it wont work, just that it isn't tested yet)

 ---